nixos-asia/website/en/haskell-rust-ffi.md

 ...
 ```

-To specify the Rust project as a dependency, let's edit `hello-haskell/default.nix` to:
+To specify the Rust project as a dependency, we [setup haskell-flake dependency overrides](https://community.flake.parts/haskell-flake/dependency) by editing `hello-haskell/default.nix` to:

 ```nix
 {